Philjae-Shin/Formula-Minimizer/README.md

 ## Contributing

-Contributions to the Symbolic Simplifier are welcome.
+Contributions to the Formula Minimizer are welcome.
 Please feel free to fork the repository, make improvements, and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.